 The main application is launched automatically when the configuration PC is booted.
-If the application has been closed, it can be re-loaded from the Start menu.
+If the application has been closed, it can be re-loaded from the 'Main Application' icon on the desktop.

 Figure 1 shows the layout of the main application.
 Along the bottom edge of the application is the main menu which contains buttons for each of the main sections of the application.
 When this document instructs you to go to the MEM section, for example, it is the equivalent of saying: 'touch the MEM button in the main application's main menu'.